douglas-gibbons/douglas-gibbons.github.io/_posts/2016-11-27-aws-vs-google-machine-learning.md

 * __Easy of use__ Difficult
 * __Accuracy__ 91.9%

-## Why was the test unfair?
+## Was this a fair test?

 We are not quite comparing apples with apples here.
-The Amazon test relied on my code, which I knocked up in half a day, with very little tuning.
+The Amazon test relied on my code, which I knocked up in half a day with very little tuning.
 However, the Google test relied on Google's own code, with a deep neural network, tuned for the MNIST problem.
 Google was going to win here!

 It should also be noted that the TensorFlow code could have been optimized further to produce far greater accuracy on the dataset.
 Instead of tuning the code further, I tried to keep the accuracy of both tests the same, so I could more directly compare run times and costs.